Zaita/Odin/docs/source/installation.md

 ```

 ## Site Customisation / Themes
-Once you have the Odin running, you will want to configure some basic settings to give it a more custom look suitable for your environment.
+Once you have Odin running, you will want to configure some basic settings to give it a more custom look suitable for your environment.
 Firstly, navigate to the admin panel (http://my-Odin.xyz/admin) and login using the admin credentials in the `.env` file.

 We will firstly configure the site name, this appears in the admin panel at the top level and in the title of the web browser tab.
 This can be configured under `Settings -> Main`.

-Next you can change the colour scheme of the Odin by modifyig the `Settings -> Theme`.
+Next you can change the colour scheme of Odin by modifyig the `Settings -> Theme`.

-Next you can change the images used within the Odin by modifying the `Settings -> Images`.
+Next you can change the images used within Odin by modifying the `Settings -> Images`.

 Further customisations can be done in the `Settings` section of the admin panel, these will be described under advanced configurations.